A Hologram for the King (film): Plot

 American salesman Alan Clay is sent to sell a holographic teleconferencing system to the Saudi government by overseeing a presentation for the King of Saudi Arabia.
 Clay was offered the job solely because he once met a nephew of the King.
 Clay is haunted by a previous job at the Schwinn Bicycle Company, where he oversaw the outsourcing of their production to China, which led to hundreds of layoffs in the US.
 He is also depressed by a messy and costly divorce, which leaves him unable to afford to send his daughter to college.

 Oversleeping on his first day in Jeddah, due to jet lag, he misses the shuttle bus to the King's Metropolis of Economy and Trade, a largely unfinished planned city in the desert, where Clay is scheduled to give his sales presentation.
 He hires a driver, Yousef, who describes being in love with a woman whose wealthy and jealous husband has led Yousef to fear for his life.
 After arriving, Clay is informed that neither the King nor his direct contact, Karim Al-Ahmed, are there.
 Clay's team is placed in a tent outside the office building, which lacks food and workable internet access.

 Clay repeatedly oversleeps and calls Yousef repeatedly to drive him to the development.
 They become closer during the long drives.
 At the development, he is repeatedly put off and confined to the tent.
 One day, he slips inside the building and meets Danish executive Hanne.
-She is sympathetic to his plight, but cannot help him get contact the King or Karim Al-Ahmed.
+She is sympathetic to his plight, but cannot help him get in contact with the King or Karim Al-Ahmed.
 She offers him alcohol disguised as olive oil, which Clay has missed since arriving in Saudi Arabia.